 1. Cartagena, Colombia

-The best way to get a feel for Cartagena is to explore its Old Town, which is bordered by centuries-old stone walls.
-Built to protect the city and to instil fear in enemies, work began in 1614 and took 182 years to complete.
-Today, the walls are a UNESCO World Heritage Site, and inside are some of the best examples of preserved colonial architecture in Latin America.
+The best way to get a feel for Cartagena is to explore the Old Town, which is bordered by centuries-old stone walls.
+Built to protect the city, work began in 1614 and took 182 years to complete.
+Today, the walls are a UNESCO World Heritage Site and some of the best examples of preserved colonial architecture in Latin America can be found inside.

 You can learn more about the city’s grisly history in The Palace of the Inquisition, which is now a museum, and visit the formidable Castillo de San Felipe de Barajas – the most impressive fortress ever built in the Spanish colonies.
 Or, if you’d prefer to relax, take a boat tour to Isla Barú, where you can swim in the crystalline Caribbean waters and kick back on the powder-white sand.